zeineb111/Linguistic-cues-for-Textual-classification/index.md

      <img src="discourse_markers.png" >
 </p>

 On avergae Fake news contain more expansion, contingency and comparaison discourse connectors than the True news.
 This shows that True news are less eloquant than Fake news.
+Short setences strait to the point are factual wheras long sentences that compose fake news need more discourse connectors.

 * **Premises and conclusions**
 There was no predefined method for this feature as weel.
 We collected the markers from the internet and combined them with the features that we extracted from the diplomacy dataset, to get the complete set of markers.